Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Minnesota has combined with its opponents to put up more than 49 points just twice this year.
+- Minnesota has combined with its opponents to score more than 49 points just two times this year.

 - Detroit and its opponents have combined to score more than 49 points in two games this season.